 All transactions entered with Related parties as defined under the Companies Act, 2013 and SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 during the financial year were in the ordinary course of business and on an arms length basis, the details of which are included in the notes forming part of the financial statements.

 There were no material related party transactions entered during the year.
 Accordingly, information in form AOC - 2 is not annexed.
-Further no materially significant related Party transactions were made by the Company with Directors, Key Managerial Personnel or other designated Persons, which may have a Potential Conflict with the interest of the Company at large.
+Further no materially significant related Party transactions were made by the Company with Directors, Key Managerial Personnels or other Designated Persons, which may have a potential conflict with the interest of the Company at large.
 All related party transactions were placed before the Audit Committee and also the Board for approval.
-The Policy on related Party transactions as approved by the Board is uploaded on the Companys website i.e. www.cera-india.com.
+Pursuant to recent amendments in the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 in respect of related party transactions, the Board of Directors have revised the Policy on related Party transactions w.e.f.
+1st April, 2022 and the same is uploaded on the Companys website i.e. www.cera-india.com.

 Corporate Social Responsibility